-- Make sure your MZ rests securely on her stand, preferably on an elevated work bench and that you have good access to the generator side of the engine. - Disconnect your battery and take it out of the motorcycle.
+- Make sure your IWL rests securely on her stand, preferably on an elevated work bench and that you have good access to the generator side of the engine. - Disconnect your battery and take it out of the motorcycle.
 Note that you will have a 12 volts system further on, so you will either need a 12 volt battery or you use the option of driving without.
-You will have to replace all light bulbs to 12 volt ones however in that case too.
+You will have to replace all lightbulbs to 12 volt ones however in that case too.
 The horn may stay at 6 volts.
-For driving without battery, please observe our information on driving without battery. - You have to decide which method of ignition cut-off you will use.
+For driving without battery, please observe our information on driving without battery.- You have to decide which method of ignition cut-off you will use.
+There are different ways, every one with pros and cons.
+We have pre-assembled the relay option. - You have to decide which method of ignition cut-off you will use.
 There are different ways, every one with pros and cons.
 We have pre-assembled the relay option.

-relay method (supplied as standard)
+Relay option (delivered as standard)